 The introductory paragraphs of any piece of writing hold the most importance.
 They help to grab the reader’s attention and make them decide whether or not they should invest their time.
 Similarly, the introduction acts as a roadmap and sets the tone for the content of the rest of the essay.

 As we pointed out earlier, there isn’t a set way to start an essay.
 But the one thing you need to be mindful of is that your introduction should be catchy as well as informative.

 To make your work interesting and attract the reader’s attention with the opening line, you must use a hook sentence.

 1. Hook and Engage Your Readers

-An essay hook is the opening sentence used as an attention grabber and as a motivator for the reader to make them read further.
+An essay hook is an opening sentence used as an attention grabber for the reader, to make them read further.